 During these years John took to the road less travelled.
 He became an NLP Master Practitioner and a Hypnotherapist under the guidance of Stephen Brooks the founder of the renowned British Hypnosis Research & Training Institute and started his journey into understanding human behaviour (and his own).
-John developed an abiding interest in the spiritual life: studying Buddhism and the teachings of Australian spiritual master, healer and author Shakti Durga; practicing Tai Chi under Master John Kells and the school of John Ding; and embracing Qigong, an ancient Chinese health care system that integrates physical postures, breathing techniques and focused intention, which helped him recover from serious back injuries without surgery.
+John developed an abiding interest in the spiritual life: studying Buddhism and the teachings of Australian spiritual master, healer and author Shakti Durga; practicing Tai Chi under Master John Kells and John Ding; and embracing Qigong, an ancient Chinese health care system that integrates physical postures, breathing techniques and focused intention, which helped him recover from serious back injuries without surgery.

 It was music though that kept calling John back to the studio to try and capture the songs that were beginning to emerge from the cauldron of his creativity.
 “I came back to Australia in 2014 with the idea of expanding on the songs I had begun recording at North London’s Boogie Back Studio.
-I hooked up with Outline lead vocalist and my long standing friend Phil Rigger, who had established a successful career as a Producer and song-writer (John Farnham, James Blundell, The Cube) and began refining, writing and building upon what I had already created.”
+I hooked up with Outline lead vocalist and my long-standing friend Phil Rigger, who had established a successful career as a Producer and song-writer (John Farnham, James Blundell, The Cube) and began refining, writing and building upon what I had already created.”

 Through Phil I met the songwriter and poet Narayan Terry McArthur.
 Narayan had been working in the USA with Finnish duo Ninni and Mika and producer Justin Guip on their album All Them Pretty Things.
 I listened to their album and was immediately taken by the quality of the songs and the production values.
 Narayan put me in touch with Justin and before I could say album there I was in upstate New York recording mine. ” Justin Guip is a triple Grammy award winning engineer, producer and drummer, best known for his work with The Band’s legendary drummer and singer Levon Helm and more recently American duo Larry Campbell and Teresa Williams.